scchess/Qualimap/doc/analysis.rst

 :guilabel:`Counts & Sequencing Depth`

-  For each group, a plot is generated containing a boxplot with the distribution of counts at each sequencing depth. *x*-axis shows the increasing sequencing depths of randomly generated samples from the original one till the true sequencing depth is reached.
+  For each group, a plot is generated containing a boxplot with the distribution of counts at each sequencing depth.
+The *x*-axis shows the increasing sequencing depths of randomly generated samples from the original one till the true sequencing depth is reached.
 This plot allows the user to see how the increase of sequencing depth is changing the expression level quantification.

 .. _epigenomic: